 With one eye on the immediate future requirements of seepage remediation involving cut-offs under dams, it may be stated that karst is either stratigraphically driven, or structurally related.
-Figure 1 a) shows a case where the major horizon of long-term seepage and erosion concern is limited to the 30 feet or so of epikarst; Figure 1 b) is the case where the seepage and erosion concern is in a particular deep stratigraphic member; and Figure 1 c) shows the condition where the karstification has developed along discrete structural discontinuities.
-For the sake of argument, assume that the cut-off has to be 1,000 feet long, the cost of drilling and grouting is \$30 per square foot, the concrete wall costs \$120 per square foot and the maximum vertical extent of the cut-off is 110 feet (a massive shale aquiclude exists at 100 feet).
+Figure 1 shows a case where the major horizon of concern for longterm seepage and erosion is limited to the 30 feet or so of epikarst; Figure 2 is the case where the seepage and erosion concern is in a certain deep stratigraphic member; and Figure 3 shows the condition where the karstification has developed along discrete, vertical structural discontinuities.
+For the sake of illustration, it may be assumed that the final cut-off has to be 1,000 feet long, the cost of drilling and grouting is \$30 per square foot, the concrete wall costs \$120 per square foot, and the maximum vertical extent of the cut-off is 110 feet since a shale aquiclude exists at 100 feet below ground surface (b.g.s.).
 The dam itself is "invisible" in this exercise.

-For the configuration of Figure 1 a), the original design features a concrete cut-off wall extending 10 feet into the aquiclude.
-The cost would therefore be 1,000 feet x 110 feet x 120 = 13.2 million.
-(This would, however, assume that construction of the wall through the epikarst would be feasible without pretreatment.)
-Alternatively, if the entire alignment were to be pregrouted, it would be revealed that there was no need to construct the wall deeper than, say 35 feet.
-The total cost of this composite wall would therefore be:
+In the configuration of Figure 1, the original design featured a concrete cut-off wall extending 10 feet into the aquiclude.
+The cost would therefore be 1,000 feet \times 110 feet \times \$120 = \$13.2 million.
+This would, of course, assume (or worse, ignore) that construction of the wall through the epikarst would be feasible without its pre-treatment by grouting.

+Alternatively, if the entire alignment were to be predrilled and pre-grouted, it would be revealed that there was no need to construct the wall deeper than, say 35 feet.
+The total cost of this composite cut-off would therefore be:

-Drill and Grout: 1,000 feet x 110 feet x \$30/sft. = \$3.3 million Plus Wall: 1,000 feet x 35 feet x $120/sft$ . = \$4.2 million \$7.5 million
+- drill and grout: 1,000 feet × 110 feet × \$30/square foot = \$3.3 million - concrete wall: 1,000 feet × 35 feet × \$120/square foot = \$4.2 million TOTAL \$7.5 million